Target Encrypted Link Package (TELP)

 Secure programming with TELP explained

-Even if all communication between the IP owner and the production device already is encrypted, there still is one last weak spot – the link between the programmer and the memory.
-TELP takes care that even the final lengths of wire are protected from sniffing by encrypting the communication and locking all side channels.
+Even if all communication between the IP owner and the production device already is encrypted, there still is one last weak spot – the link between the programmer and the target memory (ISP).
+TELP ensures that even the last few inches of cable are protected from sniffing by encrypting the communication.

 Establish secure connection